ianwalter/bff/README.md

 ## Configuration

-Configuration can be specified under the `bff` property in your package.json.
-The following is a snapshot of the available options with their **default**
+Configuration can be specified under the `bff` property in the current working directory's `package.json`.
+The following is a snapshot of the available options with their **default** values:
-values:

 ```js
 {